AndreiD/arweave-ipfs-bridge/README.md

 ~~~~

 for installing go check: https://golang.org/doc/install
-it should run without problems also on macOS & Windows
+it should build & run without problems on macOS & Windows

 #### Configuration file